alikins/Alikins-rack-plugins/README.md

 programming like GUI main loops.

-The timeout period is set by the value of the 'Time before idle' param.
+The timeout period is set by the value of the "Time before idle" param.

 ##### Input event